(LAST UPDATED 16 NOVEMBER 2022)

 We may contact you:

-As a data subject, you have the following rights under Data Protection Legislation and Mainstream Renewable Power Limited and its Affiliates, as Joint Controllers in respect of your Personal Data, will comply with such rights in respect of your Personal Data:
+As a data subject, you have the following rights under Data Protection Legislation and we, as Data Controller in respect of Your Data, will comply with such rights in respect of Your Data:

-- the right of access to Personal Data relating to you;
+- the right of access to Your Data;

-- the right to correct any mistakes in your Personal Data;
+- the right to correct any mistakes in Your Data;

 - the right to ask us to stop contacting you with direct marketing;